WEGM

-WEGM (95.1 FM) is a radio station broadcasting a rhythmic contemporary hit radio format.
+WEGM (95.1 FM), branded on-air as Mega 95.1, is a radio station broadcasting a rhythmic contemporary hit radio format.
 Licensed to San Germán, Puerto Rico, the station serves the western Puerto Rico area.
 The station is currently owned by Spanish Broadcasting System Holding Company, Inc.

 History

 The station went on the air as WRPC on February 1, 1969, that stands for "Radio Porta Coeli".
 It is remembered for its "Radio Heavy", "Radio Color" and "Zeta 95" monikers.
 On June 4, 1996, the station changed its call sign to WCTA-FM, and on March 31, 2001 to the current WEGM.